Hello there!

 My current research interests include:

-- Equation of state of neutron-rich matter
+- Neutron stars and equation of state of neutron-rich matter

 - Chiral effective field theory